By V. Moore:

 As a debater he was a formidable opponent.
 In argument, you might have thought truth-versus-false, or right-versus-wrong, would have been his customary construct.
 It was no such thing.
 Oh no, nothing so predictable—nothing so monotonous.
 On one occasion, he would mount an entirely convincing context on truth, yet on the next he would argue with equal relish the opposite cause.
 It was this love of rhetoric he so enjoyed.

 Predictably, his achievements assured his position as one of America’s greatest contributors to drag racing.
 From the mid-nineteen-fifties to the late eighties, an immensely hazardous time in the sport, he remained at the forefront, winning three American Hot Rod Association national Funny Car championships: 1976, ’78 and ’83.
 In those days, the AHRA was an attractive proposition for professional drag racers because they paid appearance money as well as a generous winning purse.

 But it wasn’t only in competition where he excelled.
-He was acutely perceptive in race car preparation and uncommonly innovative in his sport’s evolution.
+He was acutely perceptive in race car preparation and uncommonly innovative.
 Best known for his pioneering of commercial sponsorship in auto racing, the 2013 movie “Snake and Mongoose” paid tribute to this and to his memorable victory over Don Prudhomme during the 1988 NHRA Funny Car US Nationals at Indianapolis, ten days after the tragic death of his youngest son.